wlerin/feralfilehosting/Feral Wiki/Software/Yoink! - The What.CD Freeleech Torrent Grabber/readme.md

 target:~/yoinktest
 ~~~

+**Important note:** For Deluge you may want to:

+1: Set a custom location for your downloaded torrents

+2: Use a cronjob to copy them to Deluge's watch folder.

-**Important note:** For Deluge you may want to do this so that your files are not removed from the files directory for Yoink.
+This so that your files are not removed from the target directory for Yoink to check what you have already downloaded.
+You only need to do this for deluge.
+Skip it otherwise.

 Make this folder using this command: